 With more mobile users, 2018 is the ultimate year for mobile marketing.
 May it be in app advertisement to SMS marketing; this is the year that brands will learn the value of short and to the point copies and visuals and how far they can lead them in their journey of growth.

 Streaming is the byproduct of broadband internet readily accessible smart devices.
 Pakistan now has both of these elements in abundance which explains the rise of streaming platforms in Pakistan in 2017.
 Youtube taking the lead, Netflix also made its presence known in Pakistan but local streaming platforms are way ahead of Netflix in this regard.
-IFLIX and Tapmat.TV are quickly gaining in on giants like Youtube and following in close behind is the new entrants like Mjunoon.TV, Pakistan’s first PEMRA licensed streaming platform.
+IFLIX and Tapmat.TV are quickly gaining in on giants like YouTube and following in close behind is the new entrants like Mjunoon.TV, Pakistan’s first PEMRA licensed streaming platform with With Pakistan’s biggest entertainment and news channels like Hum Tv, Samaa Tv and Dawn News.
 2017 is marked terabytes of streaming on millions of smart devices in Pakistan and 2018 may have glad tidings to it.

 2018 has just begun.
 We have ushered into a new era where without innovation we can’t possibly survive.
 The digital snapshot of Pakistan showed few key indicators.
 Rural has potential.
 Mobile is the future.
 Videos will be the king of content and streaming media is the hottest commodity in Pakistan.
 Agencies who tailor their digital strategy around these indicators will be the leaders of the pack in 2018.
 Is your agency part of that pack?